Self-esteem: History

 The concept of self-esteem has its origins in the 18th century, first expressed in the writings of the Scottish enlightenment thinker David Hume.
 Hume posits that it is important to value and think well of oneself because it serves a motivational function that enables people to explore their full potential.

-The identification of self-esteem as a distinct psychological construct has its origins in the work of philosopher, psychologist, geologist, and anthropologist William James (1892).
+The identification of self-esteem as a distinct psychological construct has its origins in the work of philosopher and psychologist, William James.
 James identified multiple dimensions of the self, with two levels of hierarchy: processes of knowing (called the "I-self") and the resulting knowledge about the self (the "Me-self").
 The observation about the self and storage of those observations by the I-self creates three types of knowledge, which collectively account for the Me-self, according to James.
 These are the material self, social self, and spiritual self.
 The social self comes closest to self-esteem, comprising all characteristics recognized by others.
 The material self consists of representations of the body and possessions and the spiritual self of descriptive representations and evaluative dispositions regarding the self.
 This view of self-esteem as the collection of an individual's attitudes toward itself remains today.

-In the mid-1960s, social psychologist Morris Rosenberg defined self-esteem as a feeling of self-worth and developed the Rosenberg self-esteem scale (RSES), which became the most-widely used scale to measure self-esteem in the social sciences.
+In the mid-1960s, social psychologist Morris Rosenberg defined self-esteem as a feeling of self-worth and developed the Rosenberg self-esteem scale (RSES), which became the most widely used scale to measure self-esteem in the social sciences.

-In the early 20th century, the behaviorist movement minimized introspective study of mental processes, emotions, and feelings, replacing introspection with objective study through experiments on behaviors observed in relation with the environment.
-Behaviorism viewed the human being as an animal subject to reinforcements, and suggested placing psychology as an experimental science, similar to chemistry or biology.
-As a consequence, clinical trials on self-esteem were overlooked, since behaviorists considered the idea less liable to rigorous measurement.
+In the early 20th century, the behaviorist movement shunned introspective study of mental processes, emotions, and feelings, replacing introspection with objective study through experiments on behaviors observed in relation with the environment.
+Behaviorism viewed the human being as an animal subject to reinforcements, and suggested making psychology an experimental science, similar to chemistry or biology.
+Consequently, clinical trials on self-esteem were overlooked, since behaviorists considered the idea less amenable to rigorous measurement.

-In the mid-20th century, the rise of phenomenology and humanistic psychology led to renewed interest in self-esteem.
-Self-esteem then took a central role in personal self-actualization and in the treatment of psychic disorders.
+In the mid-20th century, the rise of phenomenology and humanistic psychology led to a renewed interest in self-esteem as a treatment for psychological disorders such as depression, anxiety, and personality disorders.
 Psychologists started to consider the relationship between psychotherapy and the personal satisfaction of people with high self-esteem as useful to the field.
 This led to new elements being introduced to the concept of self-esteem, including the reasons why people tend to feel less worthy and why people become discouraged or unable to meet challenges by themselves.